faahpamo/todowebapp/README.md

 # todowebapp
-A Java based web app for ToDo activities.
+A Java based web application for ToDo activities.
+Through this web application, one can create, read and update their todos through a modern web browser.
+The application also implements AAA, which means every user has their own account and their todo list etc. are private to them.

 ## Technologies Used
 Java
 Servlet, JSP
-Tomcat
+Apache Tomcat
 MySQL
 HTML
+Apache NetBeans IDE
+Firefox

 This is entirely a back-end project.
 So, front-end technologies like CSS, JavaScript are not used.
 The aim of the project is to effectively learn and showcase how different pieces of the Java Servlet API work together.